 Parameter | Description |

 Threshold | The bandwidth cap for the domain name.
-If the bandwidth within a statistical period exceeds this threshold, the accelerated domain name is taken offline.
+If the bandwidth within a statistical period exceeds this threshold, the domain name is taken offline.
 Value range: 1 Mbit/s to 1 Tbit/s. |

-Unblocking time | After the domain name is taken offline, the system starts a timer from the moment the cap is triggered.
-When the configured unblocking time is reached, the domain name is automatically brought back online to resume the CDN acceleration service.
+Unblocking time | The wait time before the domain name is automatically brought back online after the cap is triggered.
 Valid values: 5 minutes, 1 hour, 1 day, 1 month, or Never. |

 HTTPS requests cap